 2. Pre-Planning and Strategic Thinking

-Pre-planning and foresight of the functional goals in the company.
-A manager must be able to predict the future trends accurately by understanding the quantum of the past data, statistics, trend lines and analyse the various cohorts to make an accurate strategy for the future.
+Pre-planning and foresight of the functional goals of the company.
+A manager must be able to predict future trends accurately by understanding the quantum of past data, statistics, and trend lines and analyse the various cohorts to make an accurate strategy for the future.

-The key skills required by a managerial candidate includes analytical and critical thinking, decision-making skills, profound knowledge of the industry trends and is comfortable understanding the statistical data.
+The key skills required by a managerial candidate include analytical and critical thinking, decision-making skills, profound knowledge of industry trends and comfortable understanding the statistical data.

 One must be aware of effectively using various data management tools such as Microsoft Advance Excel, R, Tableau, SPSS, Google Analytics, MSTR and SQL.

-Certification along with a hands-on experience on these basic data analysis tools is mandatory for today’s contemporary managers.
+Certification along with a hands-on experience with these basic data analysis tools is mandatory for today’s contemporary managers.

 3. Communication and Soft Skills